-A portion of cash and investments held by trustee at June 30, 2022, plus accrued interest, are restricted as to usage.
+Cash and investments held by trustee at June 30, 2022, plus accrued interest, are restricted as to usage

 2. Restricted Assets

 Cash and investments held by the District's trustee are classified as restricted on the statement of net position because their use is limited by applicable bond covenants.